EJP-ORION/OH-Surveillance-Codex/docs/6a-guidelines-contributors.rst

 -----------------------

-As a contributor to the OHS Codex/KIP you agree that we may redistribute your work under the license that the OHEJP ORION and MATRIX projects use.
+As a contributor to the OHS Codex/KIP you agree that we may redistribute your work under the license that the One Health EJP H2020 ORION and MATRIX projects use.
 We expect all contributors to comply with the *Contributor Covenant Code of Conduct,* version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html.